 Sign up for Meridian’s Free Newsletter, please CLICK HERE

-Editor’s Note: This article originally appeared in Interpreter: A Journal of Mormon Scripture 14 (2015): 7-32. click here.
-It is republished here by Meridian’s request and with the author’s permission.
+Editor’s Note: This article originally appeared in Interpreter: A Journal of Mormon Scripture 14 (2015): 7-32 and appeared in Meridian later that same year.
+We are running it again, in three parts over three days, with a few edits of the original.

 The Brethren Cannot Say Everything They Might Like to Say